jadelapuente/14jdelap.github.io/content/posts/python-decimal-module-performance-optimization.md

 ShowToc: true
 TocOpen: false
 ---

+> This is the second article in an introductory series about compilation, linking, and runtime libraries.
+>
+> The [first article]({{< relref "/posts/how-to-diagnose-and-mitigate-linking-errors/" >}}) explored how programs are compiled and linked, and how you can use that to solve symbol errors.
+It's the best starting point if you have little context.
+>
+> The [final article]({{< relref "/posts/whats-the-compiler-low-level-runtime-library/">}}) explore what are compiler low-level runtime libraries and when they're used.
+This last article is best read after this one, which introduces the concept via `__udivti3`.

 At my company I led a recent migration of our Python interpreter between C standard libraries.
 We found that a critical, performance-sensitive journey that heavily used decimals had improved by 6 times (!) after the migration finished between our 2 interpreters.
 Fixing the old interpreter was still important because it is heavily used by clients using older versions of our software.